kristjank/ark-net/README.md

 ### Ark.Net Client init
-First call should be network selection, so all settings can initialize before goint into action.
+**First call should be network selection, so all settings can initialize before going into action.**

 ```c#
   ArkNetApi.Instance.Start(NetworkType.MainNet); //Other types are TestNet and DevNet